Armenian Power

-Armenian Power 13, also known as AP, the Armenian Mob, or Armenian Mafia is an Armenian criminal organization and street gang founded and currently based in Los Angeles County, California.
+Armenian Power 13, also known as AP, the Armenian Mob, or Armenian Mafia is an Armenian-American criminal organization and street gang founded and currently based in Los Angeles County, California.
 They are involved in drug trafficking, murder, assault, fraud, identity theft, illegal gambling, kidnapping, racketeering, robbery and extortion.
 They are believed to have around 200 members and hundreds of associates, according to the U.S. attorney’s office.
 They are also well known for their connections with the Mexican Mafia.